MPAS-Dev/compass/docs/users_guide/overview.rst

         ipython jupyter lxml matplotlib cmocean numpy xarray progressbar2 \
         requests scipy git

-Each time you want to work with COMPASS, you will need to run:
+Each time you want to work with compass, you will need to run:

 .. code-block:: bash